gilbertgonz/GPS-Nav/README.md

 ## Buttons

 The buttons catalog on the right consists of the main controls for the robot.
 The 'Autopilot' button begins execution of a landmine-detecting autopilot mission, where all that is needed is a set of waypoint coordinates that can be registered by entering the waypoint coordinates in their respective text boxes and clicking the 'New Waypoint' button.
-While the robot is navigating, a GPS satellite map is generated in real-time showcasing the path of the robot and positions of detected landmines.
+While the robot is navigating, a GPS satellite map is generated in real-time showcasing the path of the robot and positions of detected landmines:

 <p align="center">
   <img width="600" height="350" src="https://github.com/gilbertgonz/GPS-Nav/blob/main/assets/map_sample.png?raw=true">
 </p>

 The 'Return Home' button initiates a similar function as the 'Autopilot' button; however, the home coordinates would be entered in its respective text entry ("Home Coordinate").
-The 'Image Capture' button is pretty self-explanatory; it returns an image to the user of what the robot is seeing at any point in time, displaying the current GPS location of the robot on the top left, as well as any landmines that it may detect through the computer vision system.
+The 'Image Capture' button is pretty self-explanatory; it returns an image to the user of what the robot is seeing at any point in time, displaying the current GPS location of the robot on the top left, as well as any landmines that it may detect through the computer vision system:

 <p align="center">
   <img width="580" height="350" src="https://github.com/gilbertgonz/GPS-Nav/blob/main/assets/cv_img.png?raw=true">